gatsbyjs/gatsby-starter-default/src/contents/evolution.md

 Part of the way through the interviews it became clear that no one who had experienced low pay was upset, until they felt taken-advantage of by their employer.
 A new question was added to the pool: where is the line between an opportunity, and work that exploits or takes advantage of someone?

-Minority respondents who identified only as female were likley to see that both exploitation AND opportunity had been present for them at the same time.
+Minority respondents who identified only as female were likely to see that both exploitation AND opportunity had been present for them at the same time.
 Majority respondents were more likely to see any amount of exploitation as unacceptable.
 Some Minority and Majority respondents saw that the topic was complex, but advocated strongly for rules around pay transparency because it helped disrupt the power imbalance between employers and employees, and without the government legislation in place there is low likelihood of compliance from most employers.

 Respondents who had a clear vision of exploitation commented that the line in the sand centered around the importance of choice, and autonomy.
 Perhaps this explains why for some minority respondents, posting jobs without salary information was acceptable - being able to access more job opportunities, or maybe even knowingly choosing the one that pays less for other reasons might be more important than being paid the most.